 EPDM - This is a type of synthetic rubber and stands for ethylene propylene diene monomer rubber.

 Bad plasticizers are what put the toxic in unsafe sex toys.
 They are volatile oils and acids like phthalates that turn hard plastic into rubbers.
 They act as a mini lubricant that fits inbetween the molecules of the base ingredients, making a highly unstable mixture that will easily melt.
+In fact, sex toy blogger Dangerous Lilly created a “jar of horrors” initially filled to the brim with jelly toys, which can be seen melting over time.
 When using toxic toys the plasticizers will leak out and cause rashes and burns for a few days.
 Safe plasticizers are natural and made from soybeans.

 The word phthalate which refers to three isomers—ortho-isomer or phthalic acid, tere-phthalic acid, and meta-isomer iso-phthalic acid.
 Ortho-phthalates are the ones commonly used with phthalates.